 Limited Access to Real-Time Information

-Traditional LLMs cannot access real-time information or external knowledge sources, resulting in responses that may be outdated or inaccurate.
+Traditional LLMs cannot access real-time information or external knowledge sources, a core challenge in implementing RAG, resulting in responses that may be outdated or inaccurate.

 Reliance on Pre-existing Data